Bankoga/golem/open_problems/connection_problems.md

 For example, the Cortical type accepts external inputs via the cort_relay layer in the relay region which then passes input to the cortex region.
 Doing so starts a cascade of signal passing between layers of the two regions.

-> **During init, how does the framework know to build a path to a cort_relay dest, and with what distribution?**
+> Open Question: **During init, how does the framework know to build a path to a cort_relay dest, and with what distribution?**

+Partial Answer: The brain network edges are used to determine output replacements for destinations inside a problem domain.
+How to determine the appropriate distribution is still an open question.

-> **How do we indicate for a problem domain type that an external input goes to three seperate layers across 2 regions?**
+> ~~Open Question: How do we indicate for a problem domain type that an external input goes to three seperate layers across 2 regions?~~

+Answer: If a problem domain type config specifies which regions serve as input, and those regions specify which layers serve as their inputs, then we don't need to specify at the pd type level which layers are inputs.
+Though this does seem somewhat clunky.

 ### Input Distribution Between Domains